Recruitment Strategies for Long-Term Employee Engagement

 But the same principle applies to successful recruiting strategies: taking your time to optimize the process may slow things down at first, but as the process becomes steady and smooth, you’ll save time in the long run.

 Of course, it’s one thing to talk about discipline and another to practice it when there’s an urgent personnel need.
 When the pressure is on to fill positions quickly, some may judge a recruitment strategy’s success by how fast it fills an empty seat.
 This pressure can lead to quick shortcuts that create a poor candidate match.
-One example of this mindset is when hiring managers and recruiters rush to put together a job description.
+All we can do is encourage you to stay the course.
+At the end of the day, you don’t need a warm body; you need the right candidate.

 Employee Recruiting Examples: The Parable of Lance Bass